prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 ## Configuring Sales Tax Rate

-> BONUS POINTS: 3-4%
+> BONUS POINTS: 3-4% (RECOMMENDED)

-You'd like to share your code with stores in other locations as well, but different municipalities use different sales tax rates.
+You'd like to use your app in stores in other locations, but different municipalities use different sales tax rates.
 Instead of hard-coding the sales tax rate, allow the user to configure it via environment variable using a ".env" file approach.
+The ".env" file must be ignored from version control as a best practice, by using a corresponding entry in the ".gitignore" file.
+Your "README.md" file must contain instructions for how the user can set up their own local ".env" file, including an example of the variable assignment.

 > HINT: use [The `os` Module](/notes/python/modules/os.md) in conjunction with [The `dotenv` Package](/notes/python/packages/dotenv.md)

 > HINT: you might need to use the `float()` function to convert the environment variable value to a float datatype, so you can perform numeric calculations with it

 ## Handling Pricing per Pound